gittc100/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?

-Sesions provide data persistence across http requests.
+Sessions provide data persistence across http requests.

 1. What does bcrypt do to help us store passwords in a secure manner.